LouisGaravaglia/IPAz/README.md

 HERO IMAGE - I wanted the first thing the user sees, to be a clear and concise message about what the site is all about.

 WINE TYPE / VARIETALS / WINE STYLE BUTTONS - In hindsight, it may be a better UX to have a search bar in place of the buttons to select varietals, but I liked the visual rhythm and tactile-ness of the buttons.
-I split the difference and added a search bar to the navbar.
+As well as, the ability to see varietals that you may not know about in case you didn't know where to begin.
+So, I split the difference and added a search bar to the navbar.

 SEARCH BAR - A way for the user to search for a specific wine, or a catch-all like wine type or varietal.
 Though these results are not sortable, they can still be favorited and reviewed if logged in.